code-423n4/2023-12-revolutionprotocol/README.md

 - The VRGDAC should always exponentially increase the price of tokens if the supply is ahead of schedule.

-### TokenEmitter
+### ERC20TokenEmitter

 - The treasury and creatorsAddress should not be able to buy tokens.

 - The distribution of ERC20 governance tokens should be in accordance with the defined linear emission schedule.

-- The TokenEmitter should always pay protocol rewards assuming enough ETH was paid to the buyToken function.
+- The ERC20TokenEmitter should always pay protocol rewards assuming enough ETH was paid to the buyToken function.

 - The treasury should always receive it's share of ether (minus creatorRateBps and protocol rewards share).